 - Carbon taxes are replicable across borders, since the price “metric” embodied in a carbon tax is far more universal than the quantity-reduction metric underlying cap-and-trade.

-- Perversely, cap-and-trade discourages voluntary/individual carbon reductions, since those cause a lowering of prices of emission permits which undercuts low-carbon investments; carbon taxes are free of this unintended negative consequence.
+- Perversely, cap-and-trade discourages voluntary/individual carbon reductions, since these cause a lowering of prices of emission permits which undercuts low-carbon investments; carbon taxes are free of this unintended negative consequence.

-1. Carbon Taxes Will Lend Predictability to Energy Prices.
+1. Carbon Taxes Lend Predictability to Energy Prices.

-2. Carbon Taxes Will Provide Quicker Results.
+2. Carbon Taxes Provide Quicker Results.
 The taxes themselves can be designed and adopted quickly and fairly.
-Cap-and-trade systems, by contrast, are devilishly complex and will take years to develop and implement.
-Thorny issues must be addressed intellectually and resolved politically; the proper level of the cap, timing, allowance allocations, certification procedures, standards for use of offsets, penalties, regional conflicts, the inevitable requests for exceptions by affected parties and a myriad of other complex issues must all be resolved before cap-and-trade systems can be implemented.
-During this time, polluters will continue to emit carbon with no cost consequences.
+Cap-and-trade systems, by contrast, are devilishly complex and take years to develop and implement.
+Thorny issues must be addressed intellectually and resolved politically: the proper level of the cap, timing, allowance allocations, certification procedures, standards for use of offsets, penalties, regional conflicts, the inevitable requests for exceptions by affected parties and a myriad of other complex issues.

-3. Carbon Taxes Are Transparent and Are Easier to Understand than Cap-and-Trade.
-A carbon tax is transparent and easy to understand; the government simply imposes a tax per ton of carbon emitted, which is easily translated into a tax per kWh of electricity, gallon of gasoline or therm of natural gas.
-By contrast, the prices for carbon set under a cap-and-trade system will vary with market fluctuations and be impossible even for big business (let alone small businesses or consumers) to predict.
-A cap-and-trade system will require a complex and difficult to understand market structure in order to balance the many competing interests and ensure that the trading system minimizes abuse and maximizes real carbon reductions.
+3. Carbon Taxes Are Transparent.
+A carbon tax is easy to understand; the government simply imposes a tax per ton of carbon emitted, which is easily translated into a tax per kWh of electricity, gallon of gasoline or therm of natural gas.
+By contrast, the prices for carbon set under a cap-and-trade system vary with market fluctuations, making them impossible even for big business (let alone small businesses or consumers) to predict.
+A cap-and-trade system requires a complex and difficult to understand market structure in order to balance the many competing interests and ensure that the trading system minimizes abuse and maximizes real carbon reductions.

 4. A Carbon Tax’s Simplicity Inoculates it Against the Perverse Incentives and Potential for Profiteering that Will Accompany Cap-and-Trade.
-In contrast to the simple and straightforward process of implementing a carbon tax, the protracted negotiations necessary to implement a cap-and-trade system will provide constant opportunities for the fossil fuel industry and other invested parties to shape a system that maximizes their financial self-interests as opposed to an economically efficient system that maximizes societal well-being.
-If allowances are allocated based on some type of baseline reflecting past pollution (which has been the practice with NOx and SO2trading programs), rather than being auctioned, polluters will have perverse incentives to maximize emissions before the cap-and-trade system goes into effect in order to “earn” those pollution rights.
+In contrast to the simple and straightforward process of implementing a carbon tax, the protracted negotiations necessary to implement a cap-and-trade system offer the fossil fuels industry and other invested parties constant opportunities to shape a system that maximizes their financial self-interests as opposed to an economically efficient system that maximizes societal well-being.
+If allowances are allocated based on some type of baseline reflecting past pollution (as has been the practice with NOx and SO2trading programs) rather than being auctioned, polluters will have perverse incentives to maximize emissions before the cap-and-trade system goes into effect in order to “earn” those pollution rights.

 5. Carbon Taxes Can Produce More Equitable Outcomes than Cap-and-Trade.
-As discussed on our Tax Shifting page, carbon tax revenues can be returned through dividends or can be used to fund progressive tax-shifting to reduce regressive payroll or sales taxes.
-The costs of cap-and-trade systems, both implementation and the costs incurred as more expensive technologies replace older and less expensive coal-fired combustion, are far more likely to be imposed upon consumers with less possibility of rebating or tax-shifting.
+As discussed on our Tax Shifting page, carbon tax revenues can be returned through dividends or used to fund progressive tax-shifting to reduce regressive payroll or sales taxes.
+But since cap-and-trade emission permit revenues are hard to predict, there is less possibility of rebating or tax-shifting them.
 Moreover, because cap-and-trade relies on market participants to determine a fair price for carbon allowances on an ongoing basis, it could easily devolve into a self-perpetuating province of lawyers, economists, lobbyists and other market participants bent on maximizing their profits on each cap-and-trade transaction.
-As Holman W. Jenkins, Jr. stated in his Jan.
-24, 2007 Wall Street Journal “Business World” column (subscription only):

 An Important “Official” Report